1

 Your task

 Write service.sh — a simulated service controller.
-Use functions for the start, stop, and status logic, then dispatch with a case statement on $1.
+Use a case statement to check the first argument $1.

 Requirements: